Massive tree-level splitting functions beyond kinematical limits: Background, techniques and leading-order results

 \subsection{Tree-level techniques}

 In this section we introduce the techniques needed to perform the calculation of the tree-level splitting functions.
 We also derive the lowest-order results, which will be used in Sec.~\ref{sec:three-parton_tree-level} to decompose the splitting functions at higher order.
+Similar approaches, working directly at the level of helicity amplitudes, were introduced in~\cite{Duhr:2008wc,Cohen:2024xuf}.
 To achieve a meaningful factorization of the results, we use physical polarization states~\cite{ Frenkel:1976bia,Dokshitzer:1978hw,Amati:1978wx,Amati:1978by,Ellis:1978sf, Ellis:1978ty,Kalinowski:1980ju,Kalinowski:1980wea,Humpert:1980te,Catani:1999ss}.
 The polarization sum for virtual gluons is defined in terms of a light-like axial gauge, which is known to be ghost free~\cite{ Arnowitt:1962cv,Konetschny:1975he,Konetschny:1976im, Frenkel:1976zk,Konetschny:1979mw}

 Here $\bar{n}^\mu$ is an auxiliary light-like vector.
 In the case of on-shell external partons, the polarization states are always physical.
 However, the factorized expressions in Sec.~\ref{sec:decomposition} will sometimes involve external partons that are off mass shell.
 In such cases, we construct the corresponding on-shell momentum needed to define physical wave functions with the help of the auxiliary vector, $\bar{n}^\mu$.
 For a parton with momentum $p^\mu$ and on-shell mass $m$, this shifted momentum reads